0x7466/action_control/README.md

 [![Build Status](https://travis-ci.org/tobiasfeistmantl/action_control.svg?branch=master)](https://travis-ci.org/tobiasfeistmantl/action_control)
 [![Gem Version](https://badge.fury.io/rb/action_control.svg)](https://badge.fury.io/rb/action_control)

-ActionControl is a simple and secure authorization system which let you to authorize directly in your controllers.
+ActionControl is a simple and secure authentication and authorization system which let you to authenticate and authorize directly in your controllers.

 Compatibility
 -------------

-I've tested it with a Rails 4.2.5 App but I think it should work with a lot versions of Rails since the Gem uses pretty basic stuff of Rails.
+I've tested it with a Rails 4.2.5 App but I think it should work with a lot versions of Rails since the gem uses just basic stuff of Rails.

 Installation
 ------------